isomerpages/moe-jurongvillesec/_parents-information/DSA/Direct School Admission (DSA).md

 <li>Due to different profiles of applicants, selection/shortlisting trends may differ year on year.</li>
 </ul>

 ##### Application for DSA-Sec can be submitted through the online DSA Sec Portal.
-The application is free-of-charge and will be open from 7 May 2024, 11am to 3 June 2024, 3pm.
+The application is free-of-charge and will be open from Wednesday 7 May 2025, 11am to Tuesday 3 June 2025, 3pm.
 For more details, please refer to MOE website - [https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)

 ##### Application Criteria:
 <table width="100%" border="1">